PSP-SL-Payload/.github/profile/README.md

 ## Technology Preferences
 ### Software
 The team has had great success using Arduino with [PlatformIO](https://platformio.org/).
 PlatformIO makes it so much easier to develop, it is **highly** recommended you use this setup for the embedded side of things.
 It also supports non-Arduino frameworks like Mbed and such but we use Arduino as it's easiest for newcomers to learn.
 Obviously your choice of how you use git is up to you.
+As a cherry on top, it's a plugin for VSCode.

 We mostly use the [Github Desktop App](https://desktop.github.com/) because it's easy for people to learn.
 You're also free to use bash or whatever else if that's what you like.
 ### Hardware
 [KiCad](https://www.kicad.org/) has worked exceptionally well for the team.
 We use that for schematics and PCBs.